1765 Engel Map of North America (speculative)

 Great Salt Lake

-Through error or luck, it is interesting to observe not only where Engel went wrong, but also where he was right.
-The southernmost of the several great western lakes identified here is Lake Tahuglauks, situated essentially where Great Salt Lake actually exists.
+Through error or luck, it is interesting to observe not only where Engel went wrong but also where he was right.
+The southernmost of the several great western lakes identified here is Lake Tahuglauks, situated essentially where the Great Salt Lake actually exists.

 The Legacy of Lahonton

-The cartographer here references the dubious explorations of the Baron Louis Armand de Lahonton (1666 - 1715).
-Lahonton was a French military officer commanding the fort of St. Joseph, near modern day Port Huron, Michigan.
-Abandoning his post to live and travel with local Chippewa, Lahonton claims to have explored much of the Upper Mississippi Valley and even discovered a heretofore unknown river, which he dubbed the 'Longue River'.
-We can see this river extending westward from the Mississippi near the Falls of St. Antoine (St. Anthony Falls, modern day Minneapolis).
-This river he claims to have followed a good distance from its convergence with the Mississippi.
+The cartographer here references the dubious explorations of Baron Louis Armand de Lahonton (1666 - 1715).
+Lahonton was a French military officer commanding the fort of St. Joseph near modern-day Port Huron, Michigan.
+Abandoning his post to live and travel with local Chippewa, Lahonton claims to have explored much of the Upper Mississippi Valley and even discovered a heretofore unknown river, which he dubbed the 'Longue River.'
+We can see this river extending westward from the Mississippi near the Falls of St. Antoine (St. Anthony Falls, modern-day Minneapolis).
+He claims to have followed this river a good distance from its convergence with the Mississippi.

 Beyond the point where he himself traveled, Lahonton wrote of further lands along the river described by his Native American guides.
 These include a great saline lake or sea at the base of a mountain range.
 This range, he reported, could be easily crossed, from which further rivers would lead to the mysterious lands of the Mozeemleck, and presumably the Pacific.
 By incorporating Lahonton's mountains, Engel effectively puts in place the Rocky Mountains.
-Various scholars both dismissed as fancy and defended as speculation Lahonton's work.
+Various scholars both dismissed Lahonton's work as fantasy and defended it as speculation.
 Could Lahonton have been describing indigenous reports of the Great Salt Lake?
 What river was he on?
 Perhaps we will never know.

 What we do know is that on his return to Europe, Lahonton published his travels in a popular book.
-Lahonton's work inspired many important cartographers of his day: Engel, Moll, De L'Isle, Popple, Sanson, and Chatelain to name just a few, to include on their maps both the Longue River and the saline sea beyond.
+Lahonton's work inspired many important cartographers of his day: Engel, Moll, De L'Isle, Popple, Sanson, and Chatelain, to name just a few, to include on their maps both the Longue River and the saline sea beyond.
 The concept of an inland river passage to the Pacific fired the imagination of the French and English, who were aggressively searching for just such a route.
-Unlike the Spanish, with easy access to the Pacific through the Mexico port of Acapulco, the French and English had no easy route by which to offer their furs and other commodities to the affluent markets of Asia.
+Unlike the Spanish, who had easy access to the Pacific through the Mexican port of Acapulco, the French and English had no easy route by which to offer their furs and other commodities to the affluent markets of Asia.
 A passage such as Lahonton suggested was just what was needed.
-Wishful thinking more than any factual exploration fueled the inclusion of Lahonton's speculations on so many maps.
+More than any factual exploration, wishful thinking fueled the inclusion of Lahonton's speculations on so many maps.

 Moncacht-Apé